 There seems to be the expectation that you have a couple pairs of hands in the kitchen when it came to the promised “time too cook.”
 The salad said 25 to 30 minutes, and the other two dishes said 30 to 40.
 Cooking alone, all three took me closer to 50 minutes or an hour, and it felt like I was constantly in motion, moving back and forth between the cutting board and stove as I prepped the tuna while keeping an eye on the green beans.

 All the food turned out really well, but if there’s one major concern people have with meal kits, it’s the amount of packaging that comes along with them.
 Like its competitors, Sun Basket says its packaging is recyclable (and the produce bags are compostable), but not all of it may be accepted by your local recycler, so you’ll have to check with them.
 At the moment, it doesn’t look like Sun Basket has a program to recycle for you, as Blue Apron does.

-Overall, I thought the recipes were interesting and the produce and food high-quality.
-And there are a few advantages to having everything you need delivered to your door: I tried to make one of Sun Basket’s other recipes on Monday, only to find my local grocery store was out of two of the ingredients.
+Overall, I thought the recipes were interesting and the produce and food high quality.
+And there are a few advantages to having everything you need delivered to your door: I tried to make one of Sun Basket’s other recipes on earlier this week, only to find my local grocery store was out of two of the ingredients.

 Update: Sun Basket now offers AHA-approved meals.

 - Save time and get healthy with the best meal-planning apps

 - Campbell’s and Chef’d team up to bring you easy slow-cooker meals

 - Plated plans to take meal kits from your doorstep to the grocery store

 - Savor your adventure with this mouthwatering list of the best camping foods

 - After a long wait, the Tovala oven is here for modern cooking convenience